Skip to main content

 sudo apt update

-2. Install the Guest Additions from Parrot OS repository with
+2. Install the Guest Additions packages:

-sudo apt install virtualbox-guest-utils
+sudo apt install -y virtualbox-guest-utils virtualbox-guest-x11

 sudo reboot